arquillian/arquillian-extension-qunit/README.md

      }

 ## Known Limitations
 * The run/execution time printed in the report is not accurate.
 * Multiple deployments are not supported.
-* Supported browsers: Mozilla Firefox, Google Chrome

 ## Documentation